jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

 Return to the `f5_automation_toolchain_template` in Ansible Tower.

-Located at the bottom of the template are the extra variables, manipulate the variables with the values from the table above to deploy one of our additional applications.
+Located at the bottom of the template are the extra variables, **manipulate the extra variables** with the values from the table above to deploy one of our additional applications.

   |image15|

+..
+Note:: The template is defaulted to run the full_build.yml playbook, if you want to save time you can set this to the application_services_3.yml.

 Save the Template with your new variables defined and rerun the template.